 - Wood-based clumping litters

 - Litter with fragrance

-- While it may potentially smell nice for a little while, it is generally best to avoid litters with a fragrance wherever possible.
+While it may potentially smell nice for a little while, it is generally best to avoid litter with a fragrance wherever possible.

 From the owner’s point of view, the best litters are the clumping wood-based ones, as they are easy to clean up, with little to no mess or fuss.